-TFIDF (term frequency-inverse document frequency) is a technique used in machine learning, which is used to quantify the importance of terms in a text corpus.
+TFIDF (term frequency-inverse document frequency) is a technique in machine learning, which is used to quantify the importance of terms in a text corpus.
 This is useful not only in preparing training data by removing unnecessary terms but also in information retrieval when finding the relevant data for a given query.

 This is achieved by multiplying the Term frequency and the Inverse document frequency, which are defined as follows: